 Search Menu

-Even the most mild-mannered of dogs may turn into a fierce barker with the mail carrier or other delivery workers come around — it’s in their nature.
+Even the most mild-mannered dogs can turn into a fierce barker when the mail carrier or other delivery workers come around.
+It’s in their nature.
 Dogs tend to be protective, and some breeds are naturally more territorial than others.

-The problem is, the nature of mail and package delivery — come onto the property, drop off the package, then turn and leave once the dog has given you a good talking to — provides the perfect training stimulus to reinforce this behavior.
-The pattern teaches your dog that when they bark, the intruder leaves.
+The problem is the nature of mail and package delivery — come onto the property, drop off the package, then turn and leave once the dog has given you a good talking to — provides the perfect training stimulus to reinforce this behavior.
+The pattern has the potential to teach your dog that when they bark, the intruder leaves.

 But anything you can do to socialize your puppy can help improve their reaction to strangers later on.
 “Early socialization is important for all dogs, and socialization teaches your dog to respond to new sounds (such as the mail truck) and new people in the environment,” Dr. Burch explains.

-You can also prepare your dog to better handle situations involving other people and animals — including squirrels, other dogs on the street, and the dreaded mail carrier who just keeps coming back day after day — by teaching them basic patience-building commands such as “sit” and “wait.”
+You can also prepare your dog to better handle situations involving other people and animals by teaching them basic patience-building commands such as “sit” and “wait.”

-Dr. Burch also suggests teaching your dog a “sit and watch” procedure.
-Your dog learns to sit quietly and observe what’s going on, then is rewarded with a treat for that quiet behavior.
-You may have to work up to this incrementally so that you can always reward the positive behavior you’re looking for: quiet waiting.
-It can be helpful to recruit a friend to play the part of the postal worker or other encroaching “intruder,” getting progressively closer to the door as you teach your dog that the reward of not responding is better than the satisfaction of barking the foe away.
+Dr. Burch suggests teaching your dog a “sit and watch” procedure.
+Your dog learns to sit quietly and observe what’s going on, then you reward them with a treat for that quiet behavior.
+You may have to work up to this incrementally so that you can always reward the positive behavior you’re looking for.
+It can be helpful to recruit a friend to play the part of the postal worker or other encroaching “intruder.”
+They’ll get progressively closer to the door as you teach your dog that the reward of not responding is better than the satisfaction of barking the foe away.

 Another common practice is giving your dog a “job” to do when the mail carrier comes up to the door.
-For example, some owners train their dogs to grab a toy and head into the other room when a delivery person approaches.
+For example, some owners train their dogs to grab a toy and head into another room when a delivery person approaches.

-Of course, there are a few things you absolutely shouldn’t do when your dog barks at the delivery workers.
-Don’t yell, and don’t respond to your barking dog with attention — they’ll see that as a reward.
-Instead, provide positive reinforcement, whether it’s a treat or praise or a favorite toy, when they show the sort of quiet behavior you’re looking for.
+Of course, there are a few things you should avoid doing when your dog barks at the delivery workers.
+It’s important not to yell or respond to your barking dog with attention — they’ll see that as a reward.
+Instead, provide positive reinforcement, whether it’s a treat or a favorite toy, when they show the sort of quiet behavior you’re looking for.

 What If Your Dog Keeps Barking?

-One very useful trick is exercising your dog well, so they’re less inclined to bark out of boredom or restlessness.
-This goes double if you won’t be at home.
+One very useful trick is making sure your dog gets enough exercise so they’re less inclined to bark out of boredom or restlessness.
+This is especially important if you won’t be home during the day.

-In a similar vein, offering a dog-friendly brain puzzle — which puts your dog to work extracting a treat — can help shift your dog’s focus when the dreaded delivery people approach.
+In a similar vein, offering a dog-friendly puzzle or interactive toy can help shift your dog’s focus when someone approaches your home.
 For a simple version of this, put some peanut butter inside a Kong or similar dog toy.

-Leaving on a television or other familiar sounds may encourage your dog to bark less at unfamiliar stimuli — including the postal worker.
+Leaving on a television or other familiar sounds may also encourage your dog to bark less at unfamiliar stimuli, including the postal worker.

-And finally, if you think more than a visiting delivery person is prompting your dog’s barking, a nanny cam or smartphone-compatible “pet surveillance” app can help you suss out the cause.
+And finally, if you think more than a visiting delivery person is prompting your dog’s barking, a camera or smartphone-compatible “pet surveillance” app could help you identify the cause.

 If your dog is showing physiological signs of stress in your absence, or if those stress signals — like whining and pacing — start as you’re getting ready to leave, they could be suffering from the very real stress of separation anxiety.
-You may need the help of a professional trainer, or even a veterinarian who can prescribe temporary medication for your dog, to unravel this complex syndrome.
+In this case, you may need the help of a professional trainer, or even a veterinarian who can prescribe temporary medication for your dog, to begin to work on calming your dog’s anxiety.

 https://www.akc.org/wp-admin/admin-ajax.php